 - reducing the costs associated with shipping of paper phytosanitary certificates and delays in receiving replacements

 - improving scheduling and planning for the arrival and clearance of plants and plant products

 - enabling information to be stored, managed, and accessed electronically, making it more efficient

-- reducing the time to process requests for export-related phytosanitary activities
+- cutting the time to process requests for export-related phytosanitary activities

 - mitigating border delays

 Finally, Thailand will be among the first ASEAN countries to exchange ePhytos through the IPPC ePhyto Hub.